Foodies of Lafayette: The Podcast

 Thanks to our great partners:

-🎙️ Episode 9: The Charles Goodson Legacy – From Bartender to Restaurant Empire
+🎙️ 9: The Charles Goodson Legacy – From Bartender to Restaurant Empire

 August 27, 2025 · Season 1, Episode 9